Sudo248/Sudoo/client/web/sudoo/README.md

 code in your Flutter project and generates new code (if necessary) based on the annotations and configurations you have defined.

-run web:  `flutter run -d chrome --web-port 5000`
+run web:  `flutter run -d chrome --web-renderer html --web-port 5000`

-deploy web `flutter build web --release`
+deploy web `flutter build web --web-renderer html --release`

+after build success => zip folder web => copy to deploy => push to git